Isn’t it time to get serious about your professional development?

-As your Emotional Intelligence Coach, Kim Langley provides helpful assessments, skill practice and specific strategies for success within the framework of Emotional Intelligence.
-Kim brings her vast training knowledge and experience to the coaching table, while respecting your own experience and perspective.
+As your coach, Kim Langley provides helpful assessments, skill practice and specific strategies for success within the framework of Emotional Intelligence.
+Kim brings her vast training knowledge and experience to the coaching table, while respecting and employing your own experience and perspective.

 What You Can Expect:

-- She surfaces problem areas, then responds very flexibly with resources and skill practice that maximizes the client’s retention
+- Surface problem areas and respond flexibly with resources and skill practice that maximizes the client’s retention

 - Define problem areas using valuable assessments

-- Learn problem solving, negotiation methods and how to have difficult conversations like a pro
+- Learn problem solving and negotiation methods, and how to have difficult conversations like a pro

 - Build confidence and enhance relationships up, down and sideways